ASSERT-KTH/ci-hackathon/site/faq.md

     Of course, feel free to start before and come with cool demo on Oct 14 2019 in R1.

 Other questions?
-Please contact baudry@kth.se
+Please contact ci-hackathon@eecs.kth.se

 Seats are limited!
 [Register here](https://www.castor.kth.se/event/kth-continuous-integration-art-hackathon/) before 10 October